rinnemunch/currency-converter/README.md

-# 💱 Currency Converter
+# 💱 PocketRates – v1.2

-A clean, modern currency converter built in Python using Tkinter and live exchange rates.
-Includes a simple GUI, conversion history logging, and support for over 100 currencies using the [ExchangeRate-API](https://www.exchangerate-api.com).
+A clean, modern currency converter built with Python and Tkinter using live rates from ExchangeRate-API.
+Includes country flags, swap functionality, and a polished app-style interface.

 ---